FS-Academy-Xi/phase-0-flatiron-school-philosophy/README.md

 ## Learning to Write Code

-This is the beginning of our Software Engineering course, where you will go through everything from the basics of coding to building full-stack React web applications.
+This is the beginning of our Front End Web Development Transform course, where you will go through everything from the basics of coding to building full-stack React web applications.

 So, where do we start?
 How do we know what is necessary to understand _first?_
 In this course, we're going to start with a simple idea - programming is like